 I recently saw this prophetic dance of intercession and travail in the Worship & Creative Arts Facebook Group I administer.
 It is a vivid and powerful example of God’s Passover covering in this season.

 I’d love to hear from you.
 Please comment below* your own thoughts as you contemplate and reflect on this powerful passage of scripture and this time in our world history.
 I bless you with health, healing, compassion, patience and love. (*please note: negative and political comments will be deleted.)

-For more Holy Week / Easter reflection you can spend some time reflecting on the last seven statements of Jesus spoken from the cross through the “7” ART-WALK series:
+For more Holy Week / Easter reflection you can spend some time reflecting on the last seven statements of Jesus spoken from the cross through the art, poetry and song with the “7” Virtual Art-Walk series:

 - Day 1: “Father forgive them…”

 - Day 2: “Today you will be with me…”